umputun/mpt/site/docs/index.md

 For example, when reviewing code changes:
 ```
+# Using native git integration
+mpt --git.diff --openai.enabled --anthropic.enabled --google.enabled \
+    --prompt "Review this code and identify potential bugs or security issues"

+# Or using the traditional pipe approach
 git diff HEAD~1 | mpt --openai.enabled --anthropic.enabled --google.enabled \
     --prompt "Review this code and identify potential bugs or security issues"
 ```